matuzo/matuzoat/src/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score.md

 ```

 Rules in this media query only apply if High Contrast is enabled.
 Unfortunately, we don’t know which colors the theme uses, nor if it’s a light or dark theme.
 Setting the color to `#000000` on all elements might or might not work, depending on user preference.
-This fifty-fifty chance is not exclusive enough for me, but we’re lucky.
-Windows High Contrast colors are mapped to CSS system color keywords.
-This means we can use the specified colors with no need to know them.
+This fifty-fifty chance is not exclusive enough for me, but we’re lucky: Windows High Contrast colors are mapped to [CSS system color keywords](https://www.w3.org/wiki/CSS/Properties/color/keywords#System_Colors).
+We can use these system color keywords to make sure our text always matches our High Contrast Mode background color, regardless of what it is set to.
 The background color is mapped to `window`.
 So, let’s use the value of the background color for the text color of all elements.

 <p class="code-label"><strong>CSS</strong></p>